Club des Belugas: History

 The project was founded in 2002 in Wuppertal.
 The first album was released in the same year, Caviar at 3 a.m., followed by Minority Tunes in 2003.
 In 2006 the third album Apricoo Soul followed.
 It included a remix of the Dean Martin version of "Mambo Italiano", which was authorized by Capitol Records / EMI and Martin's family.
 Two years later, in 2008, SWOP was released, the following year Zoo Zizaro which includes their remix of Ella Fitzgerald's version of "Air Mail Special".
-In 2012 Forward was released with a single, "Save a Little Love for Me".
+In 2012 Forward was released with a single, "Save a Little Love for Me", featuring Ester Rada.
 In 2013 the album The ChinChin Sessions was released, which was created in collaboration with the Mannheim trumpeter Thomas Siffling.

 Club des Belugas has released their albums Forward and The ChinChin Sessions (as of 2013) on the label Chinchin Records; previously they were under contract with Artcore Music.

 Club des Belugas has given over 280 live concerts all over the world.
 Between June and September 2007, the band went on a concert tour through the People's Republic of China.

 Recordings including "Hip Hip Chin Chin" and "Gadda Rio" (both on the album Minority Tunes) reached the top 10 on the German club charts in 2003.
 In total, pieces by the band were distributed on more than four million records, including not only CDs by the band themselves, but also on more than 1900 compilations.

 Their music has been featured on TV shows including Live to Dance, So You Think You Can Dance (American TV series) and Dancing with the Stars (American season 7).
 Major companies have used their music in commercials.